-Home to the world’s most prolific universities such as Cambridge, Imperial College and Oxford, the UK’s status as the best study abroad destination, rivaled only by the USA, is a must-see for those wanting to get only the best education from the world’s top universities.
+Home to the world’s most prolific universities such as Cambridge, Imperial College and Oxford, the UK’s status as the best study abroad destination, rivalled only by the USA, is a must-see for those wanting to get only the best education from the world’s top universities.
 Read our guide to discover what awaits you as a student in the UK!

-The United Kingdom (UK) is made up of four nation states - England, Wales, Scotland and Northern Ireland, all who have come together to form one sovereign congregation led by England.
+The United Kingdom (UK) is made up of four nation-states - England, Wales, Scotland and Northern Ireland, all who have come together to form one sovereign congregation led by England.

 Its rich history of being the birthplace of some of the greatest minds in modern history like Stephen Hawking, William Shakespeare and John Lennon to name a few; as well as its beautiful landscapes and townships that have endlessly been the backdrop for global literature and art continue to attract many from all over the globe today.

 - A chance to be taught by leading academics and experts

 - Develop your English-speaking skills

 As one of the oldest and most established countries in Europe, the UK’s influential reach has set many standards across the world - from architectural designs to artistic expression, to even administrative and regulation conduct still practised today in some Commonwealth countries.

 With such a long and intertwined historical relationship with the rest of the world, the UK itself has become a melting pot for the globe’s societies and cultures to gather and thrive.
 Famous cities like Manchester and England’s capital city London hold records for being among some of the most diverse cities in the world and continue to receive many accolades and host huge international events.
 English may be the official language of the nation, but with so many other dialects and mother tongues around, it is a great chance to make new friends and learn even more new languages!